Publisher

 Parents should not think they cannot improve the quality of the education their child receives before primary school.

-This is the philosophy of an innovative programme run by the Cookhouse Wind Farm in the Eastern Cape, which teaches mothers from disadvantaged backgrounds to become more involved in early childhood development (ECD) in their communities.
+This is the philosophy of an innovative programme run by the Cookhouse Wind Farm in the Eastern Cape.
+The programme teaches mothers from disadvantaged backgrounds to become more involved in early childhood development (ECD) in their communities.

 Subscribe to Publisher